ia74/roomba_rest980/README.md

 # roomba_rest980

-Integrate your iRobot Roomba with Home Assistant using rest980, and the cloud (optional).
+Integrate your iRobot Roomba and Braava Jets with Home Assistant using rest980, and the cloud (optional).

-> Braava jet/mops are now available *with partial support!* If anyone has one of these mops and is willing to test, please do so and make an issue if anything goes wrong, or anything is missing!
+## Note about Braava

+As I don't own a Braava Jet mop, the support for it is purely maintained [by the community and their help!](https://github.com/ia74/roomba_rest980/issues/12) Thus, I can't bug-test the integration with as much time as I can the vacuum part.
+If you run into any issues, [make an issue and I'll work on fixing them!](https://github.com/ia74/roomba_rest980/issues/new)

 ## Features